 Rich is a Deputy Chief Assistant District Attorney in the Gwinnett District Attorney's Office.
 Rich graduated from the University of West Georgia in 1990 with a Bachelor of Arts degree in Communications and from Mercer University School of Law in 1997 with his Juris Doctorate.
 Soon after graduating law school Rich embarked on his career as a prosecutor serving the Griffin Judicial Circuit as an Assistant District Attorney.
 In 1999, Rich went to work for the District Attorney's Office for the Northeastern Judicial Circuit where he served in various supervisory capacities.
 In 2006, Rich came to the Gwinnett District Attorney's Office.

 Rich has served as an instructor to other prosecutors for the Prosecuting Attorney's Council and the National Advocacy Center.
 Rich also instructs law enforcement officers at the Gwinnett Police Academy.
-Rich currently supervises the trial teams prosecuting all criminal cases assigned to the Honorable Tom Davis, Honorable Warren Davis, Honorable R. Timothy Hamil, Tadia Whitner, Tracy Mason, as well as the Special Victims Unit in the District Attorney’s Office.
+Rich currently supervises the trial teams prosecuting all criminal cases assigned to the Judges Randy Rich, Warren Davis, R. Timothy Hamil, Tadia Whitner, Tracy Mason, as well as the Special Victims Unit in the District Attorney’s Office.
 In addition, he oversees all transfer cases from lower courts and is responsible for presentation of criminal cases to Gwinnett County Grand Juries.

 Jeff holds a Bachelor's Degree in Criminal Justice from Georgia State University, a Master's Degree in Public Administration from Columbus State University, a POST Executive Certificate, a POST Management Certificate and an Advanced Law Enforcement Certificate.
 He is also a graduate of the 259th Session of the FBI National Academy, Georgia Law Enforcement Command College and the Chief Executive Training Class.
 Jeff is an active member of the Georgia Association of Chiefs of Police and the Gwinnett County Chief's Association.